purovitz/Forum/README.md

 In order to search for your posts properly, it is possible to sort your posts according to the results you want to get.

-## What did I learn creating it?

-This is my first symfony application, so I learned a lot while developing it.

 ## Things that I would like to improve/add in the future: